tiagob/create-full-stack/README.md

 - [Getting Started](https://create-full-stack.com/docs) – How to create a new full stack.
 - [User Guide](https://create-full-stack.com) – How to develop apps bootstrapped with Create Full Stack.

+Create Full Stack works on macOS, and Linux.<br>
 If something doesn’t work, please file an [issue](https://github.com/tiagob/create-full-stack/issues).

 **Looking for co-contributors.
 If this project interests you, email me@tiagobandeira.com**